Year: 2016

 Exhibitions: Transpositions, Parsons School of Design, NYC (2016)

-Media: Max MSP, custom hardware
+Media: Max MSP, pulse sensor, Arduino

 Photo description: Installation side view